 6 Things to Consider When Using the Cloud for Data Storage

 When done correctly, using the cloud for data storage can result in gains in efficiency, convenience, and cost savings.
-Let’s explore some things to consider when exploring the cloud for data storage.
+Here are some things to consider when exploring the cloud for data storage:

 1. Plan for the unexpected.
 The only way your data will be secure in the cloud is if you plan for contingencies.
 Disaster recovery planning starts with asking the right questions to your cloud provider.

 - What happens when the cloud goes offline?

 - How will you be notified when the cloud goes offline?